briis/unifiprotect/README.md

 ### Switch

-If this component is enabled two Switches are created per Camera.
-One to enable or disable motion recording and one to enable or disable constant recording for each camera.
+If this component is enabled three Switches are created per Camera.

+1. Enable or disable motion recording
+2. Enable or disable constant recording
+3. Enable or disable Infrared on the Camera

-In order to use the Switch, add the following to your *configuration.yaml* file:
+In order to use the Switch component, add the following to your *configuration.yaml* file:

 ```yaml
 # Example configuration.yaml entry